mtoregan/100days/Journey/001/Readme.md

 ## Introduction

-✍️ (Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.
+(Why) Explain in one or two sentences why you choose to do this project or cloud topic for your day's study.

 ## Create batch

-✍️ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.
+ (What) Explain in one or two sentences the base knowledge a reader would need before describing the the details of the cloud service or topic.
 - One
 - Two
 - Three

+> update

 ```shell
 az group create \